KonstantinosPetrakis/PatentInspector/README.md

 # PatentAnalyzer

 PatentAnalyzer is an open-source tool that analyzes patent data.
 Its backend is implemented in Python using the Django framework, and its frontend is based on Vue.
-The tool is designed to be user-friendly and easily extendable, making it accessible to a wide range of users.
+The tool is designed to be user-friendly and easily extensible, making it accessible to a wide range of users.

 You can use PatentAnalyzer in the following URL, please note that our resources are limited: https://patentanalyzer.csd.auth.gr/